EpicEricEE/typst-marge/src/sidenote.typ

   ))
 }

-/// A container of all margin notes.
+/// A container of all margin notes of the current page.
 ///
-/// To be used as the `page.background` or `page.foreground` parameter when the
+/// To be used as the page's `background` or `foreground` parameter when the
-/// page width is `auto`, as notes then cannot be automtically placed onto the
+/// page width is set to `auto`, as notes then cannot be automatically placed
-/// right margin.
+/// in the right margin.
 #let container = context {
   page-container(here().page())
   for note in page-state(here().page()).final() {